 Let’s dive into different methods to display text or data in the cells of your spreadsheet by altering the column width.

-Change column size in using the manual method
+Change column size by using the manual method

 - You can see in the image below that some data is not completely visible in our spreadsheet.
 This is because the columns do not appear to show the data in the cells properly;